All the contents, including text, graphics and images contained on or available through this web site, are for general information purposes only.

 Individual results of cosmetic surgery and the way they are perceived by patients and judged by relatives and friends can vary a great deal.
 One of the challenges in cosmetic surgery is how to set patient expectations.
-Simulation in front of a mirror, viewing of before and after images, 3D scanning, the use of implant sizers etc can be used in helping patients have realistic expectations.
-Despite this, no surgeon can guarantee that outcomes will in every way match patient’s expectations.
+Simulation in front of a mirror, viewing of before and after images, 3D scanning, the use of implant sizers etc. can be used in helping patients have realistic expectations.
+Despite this, no surgeon can guarantee that outcomes will in every way match a patient’s expectations.

 Different patients undergoing the same surgical procedure by the same plastic surgeon can end up having different results due to inherent factors such as age, skin quality and an unpredictable healing process.